-23 Staff morale
+24 Staff morale

-Does the health authority, through its members, its officials, its rules, and its decisions, consistently and constructively try to uphold the morale of staff in their difficult task?
+Does the health authority, through its members, officers and ways of working, consistently demonstrate a concern with maintaining the morale of staff in their difficult task?

-Are there good and continuous arrangements for study days, inter-hospital visits and other forms of relevant inservice training?
+Are study days, inter-hospital visits and other forms of relevant inservice training, arranged regularly?